BonfaceKilz/BonfaceKilz/content/post/2017-07-23-modularizing-html.md

 +++
 categories = ["y"]
 date = "2017-07-23T19:31:38+03:00"
 description = "Using Gulp to automate tasks and using Nunjucks as a template engine.
-This articles the basics of doing so" tags = ["howto", "productivity", "programming"] title = "Modularising & Automating your workflow using Gulp and Nunjucks"
+This articles explains the basics of doing so" tags = ["howto", "productivity", "programming"] title = "Modularising & Automating your workflow using Gulp and Nunjucks"
 +++